Boosting Audio-visual Zero-shot Learning with Large Language Models: Knowledge-augmented audio-visual learning

 \subsection{Preliminary}

-We first introduce the problem definition of audio-visual zero-shot learning.
-Audio-visual zero-shot learning aims to recognize videos from classes that have not been encountered during training, referred to as unseen classes.
-This task is particularly challenging as it requires the model to generalize knowledge from seen classes to recognize and classify samples from unseen classes.
-In the generalized zero-shot learning (GZSL) task, the test set not only contains samples from unseen classes, but also samples from seen classes, which makes it more realistic and challenging.
+We first introduce the concept of audio-visual zero-shot learning (AVZSL).
+The objective of AVZSL is to recognize and classify classes that were not present during the training phase, specifically, identifying videos from unseen classes.
+This task poses substantial challenges, as it necessitates the model to generalize from previously encountered classes to categorize samples from novel, unseen classes effectively.
+In the generalized zero-shot learning (GZSL), the complexity is further heightened as the test set comprises samples from both unseen and previously encountered classes, rendering the task more representative of real-world scenarios and thereby more challenging.